MappyKK/Land-Demographics-Automation/README.md

 Calculates the area and percentage of Israeli land developed in Area A, B, C, H1, H2, Nature Reserve, and East Jerusalem.

-Creates and exports interactive and non-interactive Pie Charts that illustrates the amount of land that Palestinians have developed and controlled in each West Bank governorate.
+Creates and exports interactive and non-interactive Pie Charts that illustrates the amount of land that Palestinians and Israelis have developed and controlled in each West Bank governorate.

 # How It's Made